Killoe Young Emmets

-Killoe Young Emmets (Irish: Emmet Óg Cill Eo) is a Gaelic Football and Ladies' Gaelic football club based in Killoe, County Longford, Ireland.
-The club is also referred to by the Irish 'Emmet Óg' or by 'Killoe Emmet Óg'.
-Organised Gaelic Games in the Parish of Killoe can trace its origins back to 1889 with the foundation of the first club in the parish (Killoe Erins Pride).
-The Killoe Young Emmets club first emerged in 1903 and was first recorded in Senior Championship competition in 1904 and has won 13 Longford Senior Football Championship titles and 1 Longford Senior Hurling Championship title.
-The club also has thriving Underage (Killoe Óg) and Ladies (Killoe) clubs.
+Killoe Young Emmets (Irish: Emmet Óg Cill Eo) is a Gaelic Football and Ladies Gaelic Football club based in Killoe, County Longford, Ireland.
+Killoe are the current Longford Senor and Junior Football champions and the club is also referred to by the Irish 'Emmet Óg' or by 'Killoe Emmet Óg'.
+Organised Gaelic Games in the Parish of Killoe can trace its origins back to 1889 and the formation of the Killoe Erins Pride GAA club.
+Following a long period of no competition in Longford during the 1890s and early 1900s, the GAA was revived in Killoe in 1903 with the emergence of a club bearing the name Killoe Young Emmets.
+Killoe then competed in revived Senior Football Championship which was organised in 1904 and completed in 1905 and was the first official competition held in Longford since 1891.
+Killoe Young Emmets has won 15 Longford Senior Football Championship titles and 1 Longford Senior Hurling Championship title and has a thriving youth section called Killoe Óg which was formed in 1975, while the Killoe Ladies club was formed in 1980.